Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 The longer the period or amount of time you commit to keeping your money locked up, the higher the certificate rate.
 When selecting the best rate for your objectives, consider other elements such as a minimum deposit to open and early withdrawal penalties that might reduce your profits.

-Typical terms on CDs range from three, six, nine, twelve, twenty-four, thirty-six, forty-eight, and sixty months.
+Typical CD terms range from three, six, nine, twelve, twenty-four, thirty-six, forty-eight, and sixty months.

 A minimum deposit requirement is standard when buying a CD.
 The amount of your initial deposit also dictates the certificate of deposit interest rates.

-If you want to get competitive rates, make sure that your CD account’s term is extended.
+To get competitive rates, ensure your CD account’s term is extended.
 Longer-term CDs mean higher rates.
 Sometimes rates are increased by how large the initial deposit is too.

-There is a penalty if you take your money out of a CD account before it matures.
-However, early withdrawal penalties can often offset any interest earned and some of the principal investment.
+There is a penalty for taking your money out of a CD account before it matures.
+However, early withdrawal penalties often offset any interest earned and some of the principal investment.

 Certificates are a guaranteed way to keep money safe.
 The deposit money is federally insured for up to $250,000 at banks by the Federal Deposit Insurance Corporation (FDIC) and a federal credit union by the National Credit Union Administration (NCUA).
 In addition, certificates don’t decrease in value when bad things happen with markets.